-Execution of Aysenur Ezgi Eygi exposes U.S. hypocrisy, again
+Execution of Ayşenur Ezgi Eygi exposes U.S. hypocrisy, again

-Workers World condemns the Israeli murder of Aysenur Ezgi Eygi, a 26-year-old Turkish-American activist, who was executed by an Israeli sniper on Sept.
+Workers World condemns the Israeli murder of Ayşenur Ezgi Eygi, a 26-year-old Turkish-American activist, who was executed by an Israeli sniper on Sept.
 6, during a weekly protest against a Zionist settlement expansion in the town of Beita near Nablus on the West Bank.
 She had recently graduated from the University of Washington in Seattle where she was a respected organizer with the student encampment struggle against the Israeli genocide in Gaza.

 Eygi was a member of the International Solidarity Movement, the same organization that 23-year-old Rachel Corrie belonged to when she was fatally crushed by an Israeli soldier driving an armored military bulldozer in 2003, as she attempted to stop the destruction of a Palestinian family’s home in Gaza.